kyma-project/website/src/blog-posts/11-release-notes-06.md

 ![](./assets/new-navigation-structure.png)

-### Backend modularization
+### Back end modularization

-As you know, we want Kyma to be highly modular and allow you to plug out any component during the installation if you don't need it.
+As you know, we want Kyma to be highly modular and allow you to plug out any component you don't need during the installation.
 For example, if you have your own Istio, you should be able to decide if you want to install the one Kyma provides.
-This requires some refactoring of the Console backend to ensure proper resiliency in the Console UI.
-In this release, we completed the modularization of the backend and hid it under the feature flag.
+This requires some refactoring of the Console back end to ensure proper resiliency in the Console UI.
+In this release, we completed the modularization of the back end and hid it under the feature flag.
 The reason for such an approach was that we need to introduce further changes in the Console UI in the upcoming release.
 The implementation was done based on [this](https://github.com/kyma-project/community/issues/165) decision and the referenced proposal.

-To quickly switch the Console backend to work in the modular mode, run the following command in the terminal:
+To quickly switch the Console back end to work in the modular mode, run the following command in the terminal:

 ```
 kubectl set env deployment/core-ui-api MODULE_PLUGGABILITY=true -n kyma-system